raphamorim/rio/docs/docs/index.md

 # Other available options are: '_' and '|'
 cursor = '_'

-# Set WGPU rendering perfomance
+# Set WGPU rendering performance
 # High: Adapter that has the highest performance.
 This is often a discrete GPU.
 # Low: Adapter that uses the least possible power.
 This is often an integrated GPU.
 performance = "High"